Micro-Invasive Glaucoma Surgery (MIGS)

 A Revolution in Glaucoma Therapy

-Now, with the FDA approval of iStent inject® – the next-generation Glaukos trabecular micro-bypass technology – Glaukos is advancing the standard of care for glaucoma patients.
+Now, with the FDA approval of iStent inject® W – the next-generation Glaukos trabecular micro-bypass technology – Glaukos continues to advance the standard of care for glaucoma patients.

-iStent inject® may also reduce patients’ need for medications as determined by an eye care professional.
+iStent inject® W may also reduce patients’ need for medications as determined by an eye care professional.
 The majority of patients who received iStent inject® in the U.S. pivotal trial were medication-free at 23 months.
-2 Other benefits associated with this innovative treatment include:
+2 Other benefits associated with Glaukos trabecular micro-bypass technologies include:

 • Minimally traumatic to delicate eye tissue